 Bronchodilators may interact with other medicines, which could affect the way they work or increase your risk of side effects.

 Some of the medicines that can interact with bronchodilators (particularly theophylline) include:

-This isn't a complete list of all the medications that can interact with bronchodilators, and not all of these interactions apply to each type of bronchodilator.
+This is not a complete list of all the medications that can interact with bronchodilators, and not all of these interactions apply to each type of bronchodilator.

-If in doubt, speak to your pharmacist or GP.
+If in doubt, speak to a pharmacist or GP.